eleduck/English4Developers/Google-Doc-Instruction.md

 Click on 2 to type your word document.

-After you finish your Resume, click on the blue [Share] button at the top right corner of the browser:
+After you are ready, click on the blue [Share] button at the top right corner of the browser:

 ![google-doc-share](images/gmail/google-doc-share.png)